Nazarene Israel Statement of Faith (Halachah)

 3. Yahweh.
 We believe that Yahweh Elohim is the Creator of heaven and earth, the sea and all that is in them.
 He is eternally pre-existent.
 It is our duty and privilege to praise Him, serve Him, and to purify ourselves by obeying His Instructions and His precepts (without alteration).
 Yahweh tells us to worship Him and Him alone (Exodus 20:1-2).
 He also says not to worship Him the way other false gods are worshiped (Deuteronomy 12:3-4).
 These are “salvation issues”, because He says He plans to destroy those who do not obey Him in this.
 Leaders who do not wholeheartedly agree with this should step down from leadership immediately (to save us the trouble of removing them).

 5. Predestination and Predetermination.
 Scripture is clear that our lives and our salvation are predestined (or predetermined).
 However, this does not mean we do not need to be zealous.
 On the contrary, it means we need to be as zealous as we can, for this kind of zeal pleases Him.
-(For details, see “About Predestination” in Nazarene Scripture Studies, Volume One.)
+(For details, see “About Predestination” in Nazarene Scripture Studies Vol. 1.)

 6. Salvation is by Favor (Grace) Through Faith, not Works, Yet Good Works Are Evidence of True Salvation.
 We are saved by Yahweh’s unmerited favor (grace).
 He chose us first (while we were yet sinners), so that no man might boast (Romans 5:8, Ephesians 2:8-9).
 Because He chose us first, even our faith does not come from ourselves.
 Rather, He has placed it in us.
 Yet we still perform good works in order to please Him and become approved.
 This is just as any father loves his children whether they obey him or not, but he only approves of them (and might only give them an inheritance) if they eagerly obey and honor him.